 A stroke can happen to anyone at almost any time and occurs when blood flow to the brain is cut off or interrupted.
 This can happen either through a blockage (Ischaemic Stroke) by a clot or plaque or a burst (Hemorrhagic Stroke) in an artery.
-This interruption of blood supply leads to a deprivation of oxygen and other nutrients to the brain which kills the surrounding tissue.
+This interruption of blood supply to the brain leads to a deprivation of oxygen and other nutrients the brain requires which kills the surrounding tissue.

 Stroke is one of Australia's leading causes of death and disability, killing more women than breast cancer and more men than prostate cancer.
 In Australia, 1 in 6 people will experience a stroke with one new or recurring stroke every 9 minutes and 475,000 people are living with the ongoing effects.